deployphp/docs/configuration.md

 Branch to deploy.

 If you want to deploy a specific tag or a revision, you can use `--tag` and `--revision` options while running `dep deploy`.
-F.e.
+E.g.

 ~~~bash
 dep deploy --tag="v0.1"